isabella232/kendo-react-animation/docs/zoom/index.md

 ### Disable Zoom Animation

-The Zoom component allows you to disable the animation, which will result in an instant element display.
+The Zoom component allows you to disable the animation, which results in an instant element display.
 To disable the zoom animation, set the [`animateOnZoom`]({% slug api_zoom_kendouiforreact %}#animateonzoom-booleandefault-true) option to `false`.

 ```html
   <style>